onzfonz/comp227/src/content/7/en/part7a.md

 According to the [v5 docs](https://v5.reactrouter.com/web/api/BrowserRouter):

-> <i>BrowserRouter</i> is a <i>Router</i> that uses the HTML5 history API (pushState, replaceState and the popState event) to keep your UI in sync with the URL.
+> `BrowserRouter` is a `Router` that uses the HTML5 history API (pushState, replaceState and the popState event) to keep your UI in sync with the URL.

 Normally the browser loads a new page when the URL in the address bar changes.
-However, with the help of the [HTML5 history API](https://css-tricks.com/using-the-html5-history-api/), <i>BrowserRouter</i> enables us to use the URL in the address bar of the browser for internal "routing" in a React application.
+However, with the help of the [HTML5 history API](https://css-tricks.com/using-the-html5-history-api/), `BrowserRouter` enables us to use the URL in the address bar of the browser for internal "routing" in a React application.
 So, even if the URL in the address bar changes, the content of the page is only manipulated using Javascript, and the browser will not load new content from the server.
 Using the back and forward actions, as well as making bookmarks, is still logical like on a traditional web page.

-Inside the router, we define <i>links</i> that modify the address bar with the help of the [Link](https://reactrouter.com/en/main/components/link) component.
+Inside the router, we define *links* that modify the address bar with the help of the [Link](https://reactrouter.com/en/main/components/link) component.
 For example,

 ```js
 <Link to="/notes">notes</Link>
 ```

-creates a link in the application with the text <i>notes</i>, which when clicked changes the URL in the address bar to <i>/notes</i>.
+creates a link in the application with the text *`notes`*, which when clicked changes the URL in the address bar to ***/notes***.

 Components rendered based on the URL of the browser are defined with the help of the component [Route](https://reactrouter.com/en/main/route/route).
 For example,